vbalderdash/LMAsimulation/README.md

 Please cite:

-V. Chmielewski and E. Bruning, Lightning Mapping Array flash detection performance with variable receiver thresholds, J. Geophys.
-Res., doi:10.1002/2016JD025159
+V. C. Chmielewski and E. C. Bruning (2016), Lightning Mapping Array flash detection performance with variable receiver thresholds, J. Geophys.
+Res.
+Atmos., 121, 8600-8614, doi:10.1002/2016JD025159

 If any results from this model are presented.